 The first thing you’ll need to do is choose a niche.
 I’m going to use bonsai trees as an example, but you can follow the process with any niche you want.
 Keep in mind if you use a more competitive niche like weight loss, narrowing it down to a specific sub-niche is very important.

-In my opinion, Bonsai Trees is a pretty great choice – it’s pretty narrow, not highly competitive and there’s still a decent market for information and products within the niche.
+If you’re interested in bonsai trees, it’s a good choice – it’s pretty narrow, not highly competitive and there’s still a decent market for information and products within the niche.
 I will show you the entire process I used to reveal this information.
+Follow this process for any niche!

 Something I like to do is check the searches in Google Trends.